Today's Trivia and What Happened on September 18

 September 18, 1965

-The secret agent satirical TV show debuts on NBC.
+The satirical secret agent TV show debuts on NBC.
 It featured Don Adams as Agent 86 Maxwell Smart and Barbara Feldon as Agent 99.
 Smart's shoe phone is humorously referred to as the first "Smart" phone.

 Thumbs Up